JoakimLandstrom/todo-react-app/README.md

 ##### A React tutorial for talangprogrammet 2017 generated using [create-react-app](https://github.com/facebookincubator/create-react-app)

 ![Com Hem](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRSKoI_VsCygNKs_M50WQaUp4ibBAfgj3hgSxjBWBR-y2od8FX0sFc74P81)

 This is an example of a simple to do list app written in React.
 You can structure your app however you like but try to include all the basic requirements below.
-We have given some suggestions for additional features to do if you want and have time but these are optional :)
+We have given some suggestions for additional features to do if you want and have time but these are optional :smiley:

 # Installation